-The dying of the light: Dark Souls 3
+The dying of the light

 Use a combination of weapons and magic to fight the undead and try to keep the fires of hope alive in the conclusion to the Dark Souls series.
 Enemy tactics change as you fight, keeping you on your toes as you try to master each battle.

 Test your limits by pushing your party's health and sanity in a bid to earn greater rewards.
 Darkest Dungeon 2 is in the works, so now's a great time to catch up with the series.

 Play as a failed experiment trying to uncover the mysteries of a cursed island in this procedural generation action game.
 Killing enemies give you cells that can be used to buy permanent power-ups if you can survive long enough to spend them.

 The Walking Dead's Norman Reedus plays a delivery man using a fetus and his own bodily fluids to navigate a post-apocalyptic America in this bizarre game from Hideo Kojima.
 It's certainly not for everyone, but it's also not like anything else.